liferay-search/liferay-docs/en/user/articles/100-web-experience-management/06-publishing-content-dynamically/03-using-the-asset-publisher/05-configuring-asset-publisher-subscriptions.markdown

 Enabling Email Subscription adds a *Subscribe* link to the Asset Publisher.
-Users wishing to be notified of newly published assets can click on this link to be added to the subscription list. @product@ periodically checks for new assets and sends emails to subscribed users informing them about the new assets.
+Users wishing to be notified of newly published assets can click on this link to be added to the subscription list. @sharepoint@ periodically checks for new assets and sends emails to subscribed users informing them about the new assets.
 By default, Liferay performs this check every twenty-four hours.